Christine A. LeahyChief Executive Officer

-Christina V. RotherSenior Vice President, Strategic Solutions and Services
+Christina V. RotherSenior Vice President, Integrated Technology Solutions

-Christina V. Rother is senior vice president of strategic solutions and services for CDW.
+Christina V. Rother is senior vice president of integrated technology solutions for CDW.
 Rother is responsible for CDW’s technology solutions teams focusing on cloud, mobility, security, collaboration, data center and services.

 After joining CDW in 1991 as an account manager, Rother quickly rose through the ranks.
 In 1998, she participated on the team that created CDW Government (CDW-G), a wholly owned subsidiary of CDW, and in 2002 she was appointed vice president for education and state and local government sales.
 Rother’s responsibilities expanded in 2005, when she was chosen to lead the company’s newly formed healthcare sales team.
 She served as group vice president of CDW-G from 2006 to 2009, when she became vice president of sales and president of CDW-G. In 2011, in addition to retaining her position as CDW-G president, Rother was promoted to senior vice president of sales, focusing on public sector and advanced technology sales.
 She assumed her current position in July 2018.
 Prior to joining the company, Rother held a number of sales positions with technology companies including Laser Computers and Price Electronics.